 HDR is not supported on this monitor.

-Poor viewing angle, but fairly typical for a TN panel.
+This monitor has an okay horizontal viewing angle, but fairly typical for a TN panel.
 The BenQ XL2540 doesn't have noticeable degradation while sitting directly in center but even a slight lateral movement causes the color accuracy and contrast to go haywire.

-The vertical viewing angle of the BenQ XL2540 is bad, but this is fairly typical of a TN panel.
+The vertical viewing angle of the BenQ XL2540 is disappointing, but this is fairly typical of a TN panel.
 When viewed off-axis vertically the picture degrades very rapidly, so even when viewed from a normal distance the angle to the top and bottom edges of the screen result in a non-uniform image.

 The black uniformity is poor, which is bad for watching movies at night as dark scenes are blotchy.
 The edges of the screen appear a bit darker, and the top and bottom of the screen also look non-uniform due to the poor vertical viewing angle.

 Disappointing accuracy out of the box for this monitor, and this when set on the most accurate picture mode.
 With a white balance near 6, this inaccuracy is noticeable for most people.
 The color accuracy is a bit better and the white points are a bit more accurate than seen on other monitors, but with a dE of 4.08, this is still noticeable for enthusiasts.
+If you want a monitor with better accuracy out of the box, check out the BenQ ZOWIE XL2546K.

-Note that the 'Standard' picture mode is the most accurate one, followed by the 'Movies' picture mode.
+Note: The 'Standard' picture mode is the most accurate one, followed by the 'Movies' picture mode.
 Most of the other picture modes available have a white dE and color dE over 10, so if you use those modes without a calibration, you won't have the best picture quality.

 The BenQ XL2540 covers standard color gamuts well. s.RGB is reproduced well enough that most content does not look muted, but its coverage of the wider Adobe RGB color space is a bit too restrained to be useful for more professional use.